CJEJansson/Springboard_Projects/readme.md

 3. **[Statistical Data Analysis:](https://github.com/CJEJansson/A-Home-for-All/blob/main/3.%20Statistical_Data_Analysis/Statistical_Data_Analysis.ipynb)** Analysing the statistical correlation between features of the dataset and Adoption Speed.
 4. **[In Depth Analysis:](https://github.com/CJEJansson/A-Home-for-All/blob/main/4.%20In-Depth%20Analysis/In_Depth_Analysis.ipynb)** Application of machine learning techniques to predict adoption speed.

-See the full project, including project-specific readme file, [here](https://github.com/CJEJansson/Springboard_Projects/tree/master/A%20Home%20for%20All)
+**See the full project, including project-specific readme file, [here](https://github.com/CJEJansson/Springboard_Projects/tree/master/A%20Home%20for%20All)**

-## <span>Capstone 2: Preidcting Cardiovascular Heart Disease<span> <a name ="PredictingCHD"></a>
+## <span>Capstone 2: Predicting Cardiovascular Heart Disease<span> <a name ="PredictingCHD"></a>
 Cardiovascular heart disease (CHD) is the leading cause of death annually worldwide.
 Cardiovascular diseases can, however, be managed if caught early and simple lifestyle changes are made.
 This project explores a set of data for patients measuring known factors for heart disease to develop a machine learning model to predict risk of developing heart disease within the next ten years.

 The project has been broken into two sections, and the code for each section can be found at the following:
-1. **[Data Wrangling, Storytelling, and Statistical Analysis](https://github.com/CJEJansson/Springboard_Projects/blob/master/Predicting%20Cardivascular%20Heart%20Disease/Predicting%20CHD%20-%20In-Depth%20Analysis.ipynb) Downloading data, extracting features, creating features, data clean up.
+1. **[Data Wrangling, Storytelling, and Statistical Analysis](https://github.com/CJEJansson/Springboard_Projects/blob/master/Predicting%20Cardivascular%20Heart%20Disease/Predicting%20CHD%20-%20In-Depth%20Analysis.ipynb)** Downloading data, extracting features, creating features, data clean up.
 Analyzing graphically and statistically the impact of each feature on the risk of developing CHD in the next 10 years.
 Analysing the statistical correlation between features of the dataset and the risk of developing CHD in the next 10 years.
-2. **[In-Depth Analysis](https://github.com/CJEJansson/Springboard_Projects/blob/master/Predicting%20Cardivascular%20Heart%20Disease/Predicting%20Cardiovascular%20Disease.ipynb Application of machine learning techniques to predict adoption speed.
+2. **[In-Depth Analysis](https://github.com/CJEJansson/Springboard_Projects/blob/master/Predicting%20Cardivascular%20Heart%20Disease/Predicting%20Cardiovascular%20Disease.ipynb)** Application of machine learning techniques to predict adoption speed.

-See the full project, including project-specific readme file, [here](https://github.com/CJEJansson/Springboard_Projects/tree/master/Predicting%20Cardivascular%20Heart%20Disease)
+**See the full project, including project-specific readme file, [here](https://github.com/CJEJansson/Springboard_Projects/tree/master/Predicting%20Cardivascular%20Heart%20Disease)**